Easy Alternative Way to Clean Your Oven…

 Preheat the oven to 200, then turn it off.
 Place the ammonia and boiling water in separate heat-safe dishes in the oven.
 Close the door and let the fumes do the work overnight, or for 8-12 hours.
 Some fumes will escape the oven, so if possible, open some nearby windows to ventilate the area.

 When you come back to it, you should be able to wipe most of it clean with just a hot, wet scrub sponge (Sponge Coupons).
 It worked pretty well for me!
 There were a few spots that required a bit of scrubbing, but most of the gunk came off with ease.

 They suggested sprinkling baking soda onto the hot, wet sponge before wiping.
 But from my experience, I don’t think the baking soda helped a whole lot and I had to wipe over the surface again with water to get rid of the film left behind.
 So, I just did it without the baking soda.

-Overall, I would definitely do it this way again and recommend it to others.
+Overall, I would definitely do it this way again on an electric oven and recommend it to others.

 I hope you have similarly great results with this easy and inexpensive way to clean the oven!